4-year-old girl shot while playing outside New Jersey apartment complex

 Police aren't sure of the intended target, and officers swarmed the area following the shooting looking for any clues as the girl was rushed to the hospital.

-The complex is relatively new, but one neighbor said she is ready to move put because this kind of reckless violence is taking place too close to home.
+The complex is relatively new, but one neighbor said she is ready to move out because this kind of reckless violence is taking place too close to home.

 The family of the little girl, who has a twin sister, says its a shame she is not safe even so close to home.